bhoomikagowda518-ops/bhoomikagowda518-ops/README.md

 <br/><br/>

-*"Security is not just about finding vulnerabilities — it's about understanding why they exist."*
+<i>"Security is not just about finding vulnerabilities — it's about understanding why they exist."</i>

 <br/><br/>